-Emotional responses are also attached to such stimuli, strengthening psychological reinforcers, found to enhance the risks of addiction.
+Emotional responses are also attached to such stimuli, strengthening psychological reinforcers and enhancing the risks of addiction.

-Whether pleasure, excitement, fulfilment, increased self-esteem, competitiveness, or further feelings within the self-actualisation hierarchy are encountered, those feelings are longed for on a consistent basis, tying to the motivator itself.
+Whether pleasure, excitement, fulfilment, increased self-esteem, competitiveness, or further feelings within the self-actualisation hierarchy are encountered, those feelings are longed for consistently, tying to the motivator itself.

-While behavioural addictions do vary, they however, have many similarities, will require professional intervention, and will benefit from psychological addiction treatment.
+While behavioural addictions do vary, they have many similarities, require professional intervention, and benefit from psychological addiction treatment.

 Unfortunately, many are misunderstood, yet if you’re struggling, please be reassured that you are understood here at Addiction Advocates, openly offering guidance through behavioural addiction recovery.